 The Bose 700’s controls are convenient, with three tactile buttons combining with a touch interface to give you one-touch access to volume and playback functions.
 One of those buttons allows you to adjust the noise-canceling intensity on a scale from zero to ten, or outright disable the feature altogether.
 There’s also a button dedicated to calling up your favorite virtual assistant.

-Who they’re for: Apple users who want the best true wireless earbud experience.
+Who they’re for: Apple users who want the best wireless headphones and aren’t put off by high prices.

 Why you should buy them: It’s hard to beat the combination of features, comfort, and quality that the Google Pixel Buds 2 bring to the table.